jackdbd/talks/proposals/README.md

 ## Naming convention

-Name each proposal using this format: `YYYY-MM-DD-<event-name>-<proposal-title>.md`, e.g.: `2018-03-31-pydataberlin-lets-talk-about-python-talks.md`.
+Name each proposal using this format: `YYYY-MM-DD-<event-name>-<proposal-title>.md`, where `YYYY-MM-DD` is the first day of the conference.
+E.g.: `2018-03-31-pydataberlin-lets-talk-about-python-talks.md`.

 ## What to write in a proposal?